2020 (Bon Jovi album): Background and recording

 Recording of the album started on Saturday, March 9, 2019 in Ocean Way Recording studio in Nashville.
 On the same day, Jon posted 30-second long Instagram story videos showing him, Tico Torres, David Bryan, John Shanks, Hugh McDonald and Phil X tuning up their instruments in the same studio.
 Jon Bon Jovi recorded all the songs on his smartphone in poor audio quality and brought them to the rest of the band.
 During the period of 11 days in Nashville, band recorded bed tracks for 23 songs.
-Bon Jovi then picked his favorite 10 songs, and for those songs, the band recorded vocals, guitar, piano, keyboard and percussion overdubs as well backing vocals sang by all of the band members.
+Bon Jovi then picked his favorite 10 songs, and for those songs, the band recorded vocals, guitar, piano, keyboard and percussion overdubs as well backing vocals sung by all of the band members.
 However, due to the COVID-19 pandemic, the release of the album was postponed, and a tour was cancelled.
 The murder of George Floyd inspired him to write "American Reckoning", and the pandemic gave him the opportunity to write "Do What You Can".
 Both were written in his home studio.